spryker/spryker-docs/docs/scos/user/features/202108.0/company-account-feature-overview/company-accounts-overview.md

 ## Business unit

 A company consists of several *business units* which you can consider as physical divisions of the company.
 The business units, can have a hierarchical structure too.
-They can have their own departments, teams, etc. Business units also have metadata, like a tax-number.
+They can have their own departments and teams.
+Business units also have metadata, like a tax-number.

 ![company-account-overview.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Company+Account+Management/Company+Account/Company+Account+Feature+Overview/company-account-overview.png)